-In the 9th century, the Danes were said to have disembarked from their longboats at Maidenhead and fought their way through to Reading, which they subsequently made their base of operations.
-At this time, what is now, the centre of the town was known as South Ellington (possibly the origin of Leland’s erroneous Latin name), on what was soon to become the border of the parishes of Bray and Cookham.
-It was when this little hamlet merged with the Maiden-hythe or "New Wharf", at the nearby Thames crossing that the name changed.
-The origins of the name are not quite that simple though.
-Hythe is usually accepted as Saxon for "Wharf", but there are many alternative explanations for the Maiden:
+In the 9th century, the invading Vikings are said to have disembarked from their longboats at Maidenhead and fought their way through to Reading, which they subsequently made their operational base in the South of England.
+At this time, what is now the centre of the town was known as South Ellington (possibly the origin of Leland’s erroneous Latin name), on what was soon to become the border of the parishes of Bray and Cookham.
+It was when this little hamlet merged with its Maiden-Hythe or New Wharf, at the nearby Thames crossing, that the name changed.
+The origins of the name are not necessarily that simple however.
+Hithe is usually accepted as Anglo-Saxon for wharf, but there are many alternative explanations available for the maiden part:

 Castle Hill was originally known as Folly Hill, perhaps indicating the site of a tree-covered earthwork.
 However, it is more likely that the ruins of the Roman villa discovered there were first referred to as the ‘folly’ that gave the hill its name.
-In the 17th century, a building called Cook’s Folly did stand at the foot of the hill next to the Windsor Castle Inn (named after its view).
-This place was previously called the Fleece or Folly Inn and it is presumed that both pub and hill changed names around the same time.
-The name was the inspiration for a later castle-like folly built through a whim of Lord Desborough in 1890.
-It can still be seen today.
+In the 17th century, a building called Cook’s Folly did stand near the Windsor Castle Inn (supposedly named after its view).
+This place was previously called the Fleece or Folly Inn and it is presumed that both the pub and the hill were renamed around the same time.
+The name was the inspiration for a later Castle Folly built through a whim of a local draper, Edwin Hewitt, in 1897 and still to be seen today.
 Another folly in the town was Langton’s Folly which stood on the site of the Magnet Leisure Centre.
-The ruinous facade of a Norman church, it was built by a group of tramps for a local brewer who wanted to obscure the view of his malthouse.
+Representing the ruinous façade of a Norman church, it was built by a group of vagrants for a local brewer who wanted to obscure the view of his malthouse.
 Langton’s Brewery was in Market Street.

-In 1269, an old chapel was built at the end of Moor Bridge (aka Chapel Arches) over the White Brook at Maidenhead was built without Episcopal permission on the border of Bray & Cookham parishes (near the Bear Hotel) in 1269.
-The town was split between these two places until it was given its own parish in 1870.
-The medieval chapel stood empty for fifty years until the Bishop finally allowed it to be used.
-The chapel became a stopping place for pilgrims who came to visit the Maiden's Head after whom, another theory says, the town was then thought to have been named.
-This was the skull of one of the eleven thousand virgin followers of St Ursula of Cornwall who, according to tradition, were martyred at Cologne in the 4th century.
-Other supposed relics of St. Ursula’s followers were held at St. George's Chapel, Windsor.
-The young Maidenhead girl was said to have been represented on the town seal (14th c.).
-In fact, this is now thought to show St. John the Baptist.
-The town has no connection with St. Ursula who probably never existed.
-The chapel was rebuilt in 1726 but, a hundred years later, it was decided it was an obstruction to traffic and was torn down.
-A new church was built just to the north-west, but brass studs in the pavement outside the current Bear Inn still mark where the old chapel once stood.
+In 1269, an old chapel was built at the end of Chapel Arches (aka Moor Bridge) over the York Stream (formerly Wid Brook) in Maidenhead, without ecclesiastical permission.
+The medieval chapel stood empty for fifty years until the Bishop of Salisbury finally allowed its use.
+The chapel became a stopping place for travellers praying for a safe journey and for pilgrims visiting the maiden’s head after whom the town was then thought to have been named.
+This was said to be the skull of one of the eleven thousand virgin followers of St Ursula of Cornwall who, according to tradition, were martyred at Cologne in the 4th century.
+Other supposed relics of St Ursula’s followers were held at St George's Chapel, Windsor.
+The young Maidenhead girl was long thought to have been represented on the 14th century town seal, but this is actually St John the Baptist.
+In reality, the town has no known connection with St Ursula, who may not even have existed.
+The chapel was rebuilt in 1726 but, a hundred years later, it was regarded as obstructing traffic and was torn down.
+Metal studs and a plaque in the pavement outside the current Bear Inn still mark where the old chapel once stood.
+A new church was built to the north-west.

-Further east is Maidenhead Bridge, originally a wooden structure built in about 1280 to replace a ferry at an important crossing point of the Thames along the Saltway from Droitwich to London.
+Further east is the famous Maidenhead Bridge.
+This was originally a wooden structure built in about 1280 to replace a ferry at an important crossing point of the Thames along the Saltway from Droitwich to London.
 It was once much longer and the parishes of Cookham, Bray and Taplow met under the central arch.
 There was a hermitage at the Maidenhead end and the hermit there collected offerings to maintain the crossing.
-In 1400, during the Epiphany Rising, the Earl of Salisbury failed in his attempt to assassinate Henry IV at Windsor (1400) and restore Richard II to the throne, he fled first to Sonning and then Reading.
+In 1400, during the Epiphany Rising, the Earl of Salisbury from Bisham Abbey tried unsuccessfully to assassinate King Henry IV at Windsor and restore Richard II to the Throne.
+He had to flee first to Sonning and then to Reading.
 His followers tried to buy him some time by holding Maidenhead Bridge.
-They had a pitched battle with the Royal forces for three days but were eventually overcome and the Earl was eventually captured and executed.
+They had a pitched battle with the royal forces for three days but were eventually overcome and the Earl captured and executed.

-|© Nash Ford Publishing 2001.
+|© Nash Ford Publishing 2001; Revised 2020.
 All Rights Reserved.